ShelbyTV/sprout-wrap/README.md

 * require PW 5 seconds after screen saver
 * Shelby specific `~/.ssh/config`
   * would want to pull this from a private repo

-* `brew install libxml2`
-* **RBENV sucks without the following two things**
-  * after installing a ruby version, `gem install bundler`
-  * then, to make rbenv use it, `rbenv rehash`
-* `brew cask install tinygrab`
+### The Ultimate

-TODO: How can this be used to easily refresh a computer on a regular basis (quarterly)?
+How can this be used to easily refresh a computer on a regular basis (monthly, quarterly)?

-Remaining big issue: my files in my home directory.
-Seperate partition?
+Remaining big issue: my files in **my home directory.**  Seperate partition?
 Dropbox?
+Cloud + local copy seems nice (ie. Backblaze + TimeMachine) if it's easy and reliable.